mcnc-clovett/mcnc-clovett.github.io/_posts/2022-07-01-linux-based-sftp-server.md

 categories: [Networking, Services]
 tags: [networking, ssh, linux, sftp, security]
 ---
 This guide demonstrates the precedure for creating a Linux-based SFTP server using OpenSSH.
 The end result is an SFTP server only available to the “sftpusers” group via sftp only.
-There will be **no** ssh shell access to the server.
+SSH shell access will only be available to users outside of that group.
+Also, internet-based devices will require an SSH key to login to a shell.

 ## System Requirements
 * Any Linux distribution will suffice,